Aksuups/IoT/IoT/ESP32/Level tracker for gas bottles/README.md

 ## Project for tracking motorhome gas tank levels using ESP32 microcontroller and HX711 Amp with load cells.

+Additionally ESP32 utilizes BME280-sensor to track humidity, pressure and temperature.

 Values from load cells are amplified using HX711 amplifier connected to ESP32.
 Webserver is created locally inside ESP32.
 ESP32 is connected to motorhome's internal network wirelessly.

+ **Two ways to access UI and display data**

+    1) Physical 3.5″ TFT LCD touch screen to display sensor data quickly when inside the motorhome.

-User interface is accessed using browser and navigating to 192.168.0.68/ which is static IP address assigned to the ESP32 microcontroller.
+    2) Virtual user interface, which is accessed using browser and navigating to 192.168.0.68/
+       Software has hardcoded static IP address, eliminating the need to verify correct address when
+       booting up the software.

  **HX711 Specifications**